bondhugula/pluto/README.md

     default, --second-level-tile is disabled.
 Tile sizes can be forced if needed from a file 'tile.sizes' (see below), otherwise, tile sizes are set automatically using a rough heuristic.
-Tiling also allows extraction of coarse-grained pipelined parallelism with the Pluto model.
+Tiling also allows the extraction of coarse-grained pipelined parallelism with the Pluto model.

     --intratileopt  [enabled by default]